Microwave Chocolate Mug Cake

 Tips for Baking Success

-• Don’t Overcook: Start with 60 seconds and add time in 10-second increments if needed.
+• Don’t overcook: Start with 50 seconds, then 10-second bursts until it’s just set.
 Overcooking can result in a dry texture.

 A close-up of a chocolate mug cake with a spoonful topped with whipped cream being lifted from the mug.